-The Chair has the authority to act on behalf of the Board where failure to do so would cause serious financial loss or bring the College into disrepute.
-Wherever possible there would be consultation with at least one other Director in these circumstances.
+The Chair has the authority to act on behalf of the Board in when urgent action may be needed such as danger of serious financial loss, threats to the College reputation, responses to a pandemic, disaster recovery etc Wherever possible there would be consultation with at least one other Director in these circumstances.
+The Chair may also call an extraordinary meeting of the Board at short notice with the Vice-Chair, LGB Chairs and EP if necessary.